-This webinar will highlight some of the emerging lessons from country experiences with delivering social protection benefits in response to the pandemic and broader experiences on the importance of delivery systems to help build back better, drawing from ongoing programs and the World Bank’s recent publication, the Sourcebook on the Foundations of Social Protection Delivery Systems.
+This webinar highlighted some of the emerging lessons from country experiences with delivering social protection benefits in response to the pandemic and broader experiences on the importance of delivery systems to help build back better, drawing from ongoing programs and the World Bank’s recent publication, the Sourcebook on the Foundations of Social Protection Delivery Systems.
 The Sourcebook synthesizes real-world experiences, seeking to address concrete “how-to” questions, including: How do countries deliver social protection benefits and services?
 How do they do so effectively and efficiently?
 How do they ensure dynamic inclusion, especially for the most vulnerable and needy?
 How do they promote better coordination and integration—not only among social protection programs but also programs in other parts of government?
 How can they meet the needs of their intended populations and provide a better client experience?

 John Blomquist, Global Lead for Social Protection Delivery Systems, World Bank

 Inés Rodríguez Caillava, Social Protection Specialist, World Bank

 Moderator: Margaret Grosh, Social Protection Senior Advisor, World Bank